-Not as a head coach – where Zilla spent 15 seasons at Black Hills from 1998 to 2012 -- but as an assistant.
-Zilla will join head coach Steve Schultz’s staff at River Ridge High School, where he’ll be the offensive coordinator and offensive line coach, he said Tuesday.
-He spent the 2013 season as Rochester’s running backs coach.
+Not as a head coach — the position Zilla held at Black Hills for 15 seasons (1998-2012) — but as an assistant.
+Zilla will join coach Steve Schultz’s staff at River Ridge High School, where he’ll be the offensive coordinator and offensive line coach.
+Zilla spent last season as the running backs coach at 1A Rochester.

-When asked about his offense, Zilla was quick on his answer: run the ball.
+When asked about his offense, Zilla was quick on his answer.

 “Whatever formation you’re in,” Zilla said, “you have to run the ball.
 The Seahawks won the Super Bowl because they could run the ball.”

 Last season, River Ridge went 4-5 overall and 1-4 in the 2A Evergreen Conference.
-The Hawks join a new league – the 2A South Puget Sound League – starting this fall.
+The Hawks join the 2A South Puget Sound League this fall.

 TIMBERLINE’S ACKER ADDS NEW BASEBALL JOB

 Timberline High School baseball coach Matt Acker announced he has joined the ownership group of the Kitsap BlueJackets, a collegiate summer wood-bat team based in Bremerton.
 Acker said he will be in charge of the club’s operational decisions.

 The BlueJackets are one of 12 teams in the West Coast League, which features some of the country’s top college baseball players.
 Acker was the BlueJackets’ head coach from 2005 to 2011.